Phaicom/movie-store/README.md

 # Movie Store

-This web site provides an online service with selling and streaming the movie
+This web site provides an online service with selling and streaming the movie.

 ## Authors